cedricgrothues/home-automation/README.md

 ## Usage

 All responses will be JSON.
-Individual service's READMEs will detail the expected JSON value.
+Individual service's README's will detail the expected JSON value.

 ### API Gateway Service